 Overview

-A stable, dollar-pegged representation of Bitcoin.
+A stable, dollar-pegged representation of Bitcoin

-This design involves several trade-offs, particularly around:
+This design involves several trade-offs, particularly in areas such as:

-Asset Management
+Asset management

-Supply Control
+Supply control

 Liquidations